Think Circular: sustainability at CWS

 - Use of Fairtrade cotton and FSC paper

 Take urgent action to combat climate change and its impacts

 We are actively involved in the fight against climate change.
 We are continuously reducing our CO2 emissions and energy consumption.
-With our cycle-based business model, we also help to conserve other resources:
+With our circular business model, we also help to conserve other resources.

-- Cooperation with ClimatePartner (climate neutral certification of printed material, reforestation projects with customers)
+- Cooperation with ClimatePartner (climate-neutral certification of print material, reforestation projects with customers)

 - Innovative products (such as SmartWash)